Introduction - Mrs Evans

 - Jogging bottoms for outdoor activities during the autumn and winter

 Since 2005 it has been a legal requirement that all teaching staff receive 10% Planning Preparation and Assessment time in a week (PPA).
 We have also seen this as a real positive and an opportunity for staff development as well as ensuring the children receive a quality learning experience.
-PPA will be on a Wednesday afternoon when Mrs Wood and Mrs Hurcombe will teach the class.
+PPA will be on a Wednesday afternoon when Mrs Hurcombe and Miss Baker will teach the class.

 For Home Learning we will continue to reinforce the basic skills associated with Literacy and Mathematics.
 Each week the children will therefore be expected to read daily, practise their phonic learning as well as practise and consolidate mathematical knowledge and understanding.
 Home learning will be set on a Thursday to be completed and returned by the following Tuesday.